Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 ### Technical features

 Consider an item list $X=(x_1, x_2, \cdots, x_n)$ onto which new items are constantly being appended.
-This could be one of many databases, such as XCMP messages, but in our primary use case items correspond to Polkadot relay chain blocks[^mmr-leaf-content].
-MMB is a data structure built on top of $X$ that produces a compact commitment to it.
+This could be one of many databases, such as XCMP messages, but in our primary use case items correspond to Polkadot relay chain blocks.[^mmr-leaf-content] MMB is a data structure built on top of $X$ that produces a compact commitment to it.
 Its features are:

 * faster (constant time) updates after each append, and
 * shorter membership proofs for recently appended items.